+Jewish citizens had lived for two-and-a-half centuries in the small Baden town of Königsbach, located between Karlsruhe and Pforzheim, and represented a considerable proportion of the population.
 Lothar Dreifuss was born there on April 24, 1916, in the house that still stands at Schulstrasse 9.
 His father Jakob was a cattle dealer.
 Lothar was the second child of his parents Jakob and Selma, born four years after his sister Norma.

-In the restitution documents of 1964, his sister Norma is quoted as stating: “He was not allowed to emigrate with his parents because he did not meet the health stipulations for an immigration visum.
+In the restitution documents of 1964, his sister Norma is quoted as stating: “He was not allowed to emigrate with his parents because he did not meet the health stipulations for an immigration visa.
 He was mentally handicapped.”
-Of course his parents did not want to leave their son behind without some protection.
+Of course his parents did not want to leave their son behind without anything.
 A chest was packed for him which was described in correspondence as a “hope chest”.
-In 1951, Jakob Dreifuss made the following official statement in Rio de Janeiro: “I hereby certify under oath that I have spent the amount of RM 7.500,-- for outfitting my son Lothar Dreifuss for emigration.
+In 1951, Lothar’s father Jakob Dreifuss made the following official statement in Rio de Janeiro: “I hereby certify under oath that I spent the amount of RM 7,500.00 for outfitting my son Lothar Dreifuss for emigration.
 A chest had been prepared for him, officially sealed and was ready to be shipped.”
-This shows that the family had plans to bring Lothar to Brazil in the future, but until that time they wanted to find a safe home for him.

-His aunt Lotte Sinn, the older sister of his father, lived in Göppingen.
+This shows that the family had planned to bring Lothar to Brazil in the future, but until that could be arranged they arranged a safe home for him: in Göppingen, where his aunt Lotte Sinn, the widowed older sister of his father, lived.

-In the summer of 1939 she became a widow at the age of 59.
-Her own children had not lived for quite some time in her large house at Gartenstrasse 2, where her deceased husband had had a horse trading business.
+In the summer of 1939, Lotte Sinn was 59 years old.
+For quite some time her own children had not lived any longer in her large house at Gartenstrasse 2, where her deceased husband Theodor had operated a horse dealership.
 Not much is known about Lothar's time in Göppingen.
-After a few months, he and his aunt were forced to leave the house in the Gartenstrasse and move to Geislinger Strasse 6 with the Dörzbacher family who had to take in many of their fellow Jews.
+After a few months he and his aunt were forced to leave the house in the Gartenstrasse and move to Geislinger Strasse 6 with the Dörzbacher family who had to take in many of their fellow believers in Judaism.
 Lothar often spoke about his upcoming emigration, and his fantasies centered around his hope chest.
-He assumed that besides clothing, pillows and shoes it contained valuable jewels – however, that would have been highly unlikely because of the very restrictive export regulations.
+As Hulda Dörzbacher remembered, he assumed that besides clothing, pillows and shoes it contained valuable jewels – however, that would have been highly unlikely because of the very restrictive export regulations.

 On November 25, 2011, Gunter Demnig placed a Stumbling Stone in front of the house at Gartenstrasse 2 in memory of Lothar Dreifuss.